What is Steel Wool Photography

 In addition to the above-mentioned safety equipment (long sleeves, a hood or hat, eye protection and a fire extinguisher) You will need the following supplies to create these types of photos:

 - A metal whisk, with a loop at the end to attach a rope.
 Choose a metal one because the silicone ones will melt quickly.
 Also, don’t bring the whisk you plan to use for breakfast the next day.
-Steel wool spinning will likely destroy the whisk so pick up a cheap one from a local discount store.
+Steel wool spinning will likely destroy the whisk so pick up a cheap one like this 3 pack from Amazon.

 - Some sort of rope or chain to attach to the whisk.
-I use a cheap dog leash as they are easy to attach.
+I use a cheap dog leash like this PetSafe Dog Leash.

 - A camera that you can shoot in manual mode, and a tripod.
 You will be shooting in long exposures so knowing how to use the cameras manual mode will be required, as well a tripod to keep the camera steady during the exposure.
 Using a cable release will also help keep the camera steady when pressing the shutter.